1Computer1/rett/README.md

 - Removes need to use double backslash.
 - Escapes special regex characters.
 - Choosing when to escape special characters.
+- Multiline regex with comments and indents.
+- Utility for making complex regex.

 ## Usage